 Leukaemia is the most common cancer in children.
 In most cases, children are diagnosed with acute lymphoblastic leukaemia (ALL), which can often be treated successfully.

-Children with leukaemia usually need treatment for two to three years, as well as ongoing regular check-ups to monitor and treat any late effects.
+Children with leukaemia usually need treatment for 2 to 3 years, as well as ongoing regular check-ups to monitor and treat any late effects.

 Types of childhood leukaemia